API: Experiment

 - Parameters:

-param_config (Config-group or list as described in the Multi-Config Specification page) – Single config knob dictionary, a generated config group, or a
+param_config (Train config-group or list as described in the Multi-Config Specification page) – Single train config knob dictionary, a generated config group, or a

 train_dataset (Dataset) – Training dataset